Oxford Iron Company Journal (1837-1840)

 Dr. Edwards' presentation "The Power of Three Little Letters," examined her lifelong journey with the acronym CRT, from its simple beginnings in childhood letter tracing to its complex roles in education, technology, and social justice.
 The talk delved into the various interpretations and impacts of CRT, including its use in STEM, culturally responsive teaching, critical race theory debates, and the adaptation to COVID-19 challenges in schools.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 The paper discusses the complex and often politically charged process of nominating justices to the Supreme Court, highlighting the significant influence such nominations have on the judicial and political landscape of the United States.
 It delves into the historical development of the Supreme Court, the evolving role of justices, and the contentious nature of recent nominations.
 The paper emphasizes the balance between judicial independence and the ideological leanings of nominees, reflecting on how past justices have sometimes defied the expectations of the presidents who appointed them.
 It also explores the concepts of judicial activism and conservatism, examining how these philosophies impact the Court's decisions and its interaction with broader societal and constitutional issues.

 Joan F. Foster's paper "The Promise" discusses the transformative impact of "Promise Communities" in America over the past decade.
 These communities, including cities like Kalamazoo, El Dorado, Denver, Pittsburgh, and Lynchburg, have implemented place-based scholarship programs to enhance educational attainment and economic development.
 The paper examines the historical context, implementation, and positive outcomes of these initiatives, emphasizing improvements in graduation rates, college enrollment, and local economic growth.